Drumcree conflict

-The Drumcree conflict or Drumcree standoff is a dispute over yearly parades in the town of Portadown, Northern Ireland.
-The town is mainly Protestant and hosts numerous Protestant marches each summer, but has a significant Catholic minority.
-The Orange Order insists that it should be allowed to march its traditional route to and from Drumcree Church on the Sunday before the Twelfth of July.
+The Drumcree conflict or Drumcree standoff is a dispute over yearly parades in the town of Portadown in the north of County Armagh, Northern Ireland.
+The town is mainly Protestant and hosts numerous Protestant and Ulster loyalist marches each summer, but has a significant Catholic minority.
+The Protestant Orange Order insists that it should be allowed to march its traditional route to and from Drumcree Church on the Sunday before the Twelfth of July.
 However, most of this route is through the mainly Catholic/Irish nationalist part of town.
 The residents, who see the march as sectarian, triumphalist and supremacist, have sought to ban it from their area.
+During the Troubles in the 1980s and 1990s, the dispute intensified and resulted in large protests, riots, sectarian violence, and massive security operations.

-There has been intermittent violence over the march since the 1800s.
+The Orangemen had marched the route since 1807, along what was then mostly country roads.
+There has been intermittent violence over the march since the 1870s.
+The early conflict was focused on the outward leg along Obins Street, through the Catholic enclave known as 'the Tunnel'.
 The outbreak of the Troubles led to the dispute intensifying in the 1970s and 1980s.
-At this time, the most contentious part of the route was the outward leg along Obins Street.
-After serious violence two years in a row, the march was banned from Obins Street in 1986.
+After protests and serious violence two years in a row, the march was banned from Obins Street in 1986.